olvaffe/olv-notes/networks/wifi.md

   - multiple antennas to exploit multipath propagation
   - written NxM indicating N transmitters and M receivers
   - gives N (or M) times of the bandwidth
-- In practise,
+- In practise, the best AP in 2024 supports
-  - best AP (in 2020) uses 802.11ac, 4x4, supporting beamforming and all DFS
-    channels
+  - tri-band
+    - 802.11be for 6GHz
+    - 802.11be for 5GHz
+    - 802.11ax for 2.4GHz
+    - if mesh, a fourth band for backhaul
+  - MU-MIMO: 4x4, 16 streams
     - although clients are commonly limited to 2x2
+  - OFDMA: reduce latency
+  - beamforming: focus signal to connected clients
+  - DFS: avoid channels with high inference

 ## Roaming